MythicMeta/Mythic_Scripting/README.md

 Version 0.0.15 of the `mythic` package supports version 2.2.1 of the Mythic project.

+Version 0.0.19 of the `mythic` package supports version 2.2.2 of the Mythic project (reports as version "3")

 ```
 from mythic import mythic_rest
 mythic = mythic_rest.Mythic(